CBad1024/evo_dm/docs/architecture.md

 This document describes the high-level architecture of `evodm`, a reinforcement learning framework for optimizing dosing strategies in cancer populations.

-# Architecture Overview

-This document describes the high-level architecture of `evodm`, a reinforcement learning framework for optimizing dosing strategies in cancer populations.

 ## System Components

 The project is refactored into modular sub-packages within `evodm/` for better maintainability: